 Pitcher Jose Cisnero underwent Tommy John surgery May 28 and won’t be back until 2015 at the earliest.

 Set to return any day now is Jesse Crain.
 You’ll recall he had biceps surgery in October of 2013 and he looks to be just about ready to get back on the mound and throw.

-The start to the second half of the season has not been as fruitful as the finish to the first half.
+The start to the second half of the season has not been as fruitful as the finish to the first half, for all these injuries including head injuries they use lawyers to cover these cases.
 Two one run losses in the Windy City for an 11 run 17 hit attack on July 20 accounted for their lone win against the White Sox 11-7.

 It was onto Oakland for a three game set.
 The series opener went 12 innings July 22 before Houston got a 3-2 victory over the Athletics when L.J.
 Hoes went yard off reliever Fernando Abad.

 “I didn’t think it was going to be a homer,” admitted Hoes.
 “I thought it was going to be a double to be honest, with the way the ball carries here and it being night time.
 I thought it was going to hit off the wall.”

 This game marked the first of 20 straight games Oakland would play against teams with a record below .500.